 The walls at Style House Salon showcase the work of some of Nashville’s most talented visual artists, and is curated by artists Aaron and Michelle Grayum (thegrayumbrella.com).
 All art can be viewed during regular business hours.

-If you are interested in purchasing or displaying art, please email us at firstname.lastname@example.org.
+If you are interested in purchasing art, please email us at firstname.lastname@example.org.

 Aaron Grayum is a writer and an artist.
 He often combines the two, incorporating thoughts and words onto canvases filled with elephants, jellybean trees, and red umbrellas.
 His art has appeared on the tv show Nashville.
 His fiction has appeared in The Saturday Evening Post and The Colored Lens.
 His wife Michelle is also an artist, and they share a studio in a one-hundred-year-old flour mill near the Cumberland river.